googlearchive/android-WclDemoSample/README.md

 # WclDemoSample
-* This is a sample app that shows how one can set up an application to use the WearCompanionLibrary.
+This is a sample app that shows how one can set up an application to use the WearCompanionLibrary.
 It has both a phone and a wear component.
-  You can drive this sample from either your phone or your wear device.
 On your mobile, select a page from the drawer and there, you can open the corresponding page on your wear device by pressing on the FAB button at the lower right corner of the page.
 On your wear device, you can select an item form the list when you run the app.
-Features shown includes exchanging data, launching remote app, making HTTP calls from the wear device and showing variations of WearableListView activities.
-Note that on your mobile phone you have to be on page corresponding to the wear page to be able to see the feature.
+Features shown here include exchanging data, launching remote app, making HTTP calls from the wear device, showing variations of WearableListView activities and recording voice on the wear and streaming that to the mobile device and playing it there in real-time.
+In order for each feature to work properly, you have to be on that feature's page on both the mobile app and the wear app at the same time.

 ## Dependencies
 * [WearCompanionLibrary (WCL)](https://github.com/googlesamples/android-WearCompanionLibrary)